Costs per night:

 We are hoping to keep this rate for the foreseeable future; but as this project is untested, adjustments might be made if this is not enough to cover the building’s expenses.
 Please note this blanket fee is effectively highly subsidized.
 As the ethos of the space is not to make value judgements on the content and quality of projects, we unfortunately can’t subsidise particular users further, although we are happy to support bids for funding, etc.

 * N.B.; The nightly fees and agreements are between BOARC and individual users, and not to be used as a base-line price to then charge other parties for workshops (for example).
 This would need to be discussed with the enquiry team.
 We ask that anyone able to raise additional funding considers paying a higher rate, as that money will contribute to access for those not able to gain similar resources.
+Please note the building is cannot be used for event hire.

 The building is intended to be a resource for temporary use by groups and individuals who need time to work on projects.
 All workspaces and living spaces are shared, and can be negotiated with other stayers.